 I Think Of You Often (past and present clients)

 Tips for parents of teens, looking for counselling for their teen:

 If at all possible, have your youth, teen, or young adult look around on my site, and talk with them about the idea of attending counselling.
-Have them be a partner in choosing their counsellor - whether it is me or whether it is someone else that they choose.
-Counselling doesn't usually feel great for young people who land in my office without being consulted about the process or when they didn't get to choose who they are going to talk to, and it's really hit or miss if they decide they like me and/or if they want to do counselling at all when that happens.
-The work we will be able to do together will be much more successful if they are part of the set-up process so that they can have a voice in their choice and in their life.
-Their experience with counselling will be much more rewarding.
-The most important thing for a positive experience in counselling is the relationship with the therapist, so this is an important part of the process, and it gives a better chance that they will have "the right fit" with the counsellor that they do choose.
-Do let me know if you have any questions about how to approach your youth, teen, or young adult about the idea of counselling.
+If you can, try to help them be a partner in choosing their counsellor - whether it is me or whether it is someone else that they choose.
+The work we will be able to do together will be much more successful if they are part of the set-up process so that they can have a voice in this choice.
+Their experience with counselling will usually be much more rewarding and beneficial.
+Let me know if you have any questions about how to approach your youth, teen, or young adult about the idea of counselling.
 My contact information can be found here.